 Coriste performs in both of NJYC's annual concerts, as well as 6 – 10 additional concerts and collaborations with musical, corporate or civic organizations throughout the season.
-They perform frequently with well known professional ensembles, regularly host visiting youth choirs, and entertain for children’s organizations and charities through NJYC's “Kids for Kids” initiative.
+They often perform with other well known ensembles, and entertain for children’s organizations and charities through NJYC's “Kids for Kids” initiative.

 Highlights of past performances include: